 We are proud to offer our novel graduate program in bioethics.
 In the Fall Semester of 2011, we began offering a dual-title Ph.D. program in bioethics.
 It is the first program of its kind in the country—the only one that enables and requires students to combine bioethics with one of a variety of other disciplines in their doctoral dissertation.
 We launched the program with three collaborating partners: the departments of Anthropology, and Communication Arts and Sciences (both in the College of the Liberal Arts); and the department of Biobehavioral Health (in the College of Health and Human Development).
-In the Fall of 2013, we added the College of Nursing, and we hope to add other collaborating units across the University as the program continues to grow.
+We have since added College of Nursing and the Kinesiology Department, and we hope to add other collaborating units across the University as the program continues to grow.

 This dual-title program will produce a new cadre of interdisciplinary scholars and practitioners who will enrich both their primary disciplines as well as the burgeoning field of bioethics.
 Our graduates will have skill sets that will help us address what one scholar has termed the "wicked problems" that society faces—in medicine, public health, and the environment, to name just a few.
 Importantly, they will also be better equipped to help us address the serious social and ethical implications of these problems, and of the proposed solutions.